Most people want to access the Internet from any room in the house/office and maybe even in the garden or summer house.

 Q-Can I extend my home network with another router?

 A- Yes but a router is the wrong choice on a home network unless you want two separate networks.
 A network switch is the better choice and the easiest.
-Using a router would involve setup that would require a very good knowledge of networking and subnetting in particular.
+Using a router would involve setup that would require a very good knowledge of networking, and sub netting in particular.
+See 2 Routers on a home network

 I often get asked questions via the ask Steve page and thought it would be useful if I included the questions and answers here as they might be applicable to your situation.
 I have removed names to protect the identity.